6 of the best solar phone chargers, and ones to avoid (2022 update)

 As you can read in this Battery University article, lithium-ion batteries like to be cool.
-Temperatures above 85F will start to stress a battery, and going much higher than that can severely stress the battery and shorten its capacity.
+Temperatures above 85°F will start to stress a battery, and going much higher than that can permanently damage the battery and shorten its capacity.

 If you look at how they solar phone cases are designed to be used, they are bound to generate a lot of heat.

 First, they wrap around your phone, helping to hold in heat.
 But to charge your phone, you put your phone face down in direct sunlight so the solar cells on the rear of the case can charge your phone.
 On top of that, you’re now charging your battery, which results in additional heat.

 Taken together, these effects mean that you could very quickly overheat your expensive phone, potentially causing permanent damage.

 Avoid these cases, and instead choose one of the products below that will let you charge your phone in the sun while keeping it cool.